HTRomance-Project/middle-ages-in-spain/README.md

 ## Infrastructure

-This project was produced through the [CREMMA infrastructure](https://www.dim-map.fr/projets-soutenus/cremma/).
+This project relied on the [CREMMA infrastructure](https://www.dim-map.fr/projets-soutenus/cremma/).